cory-p-clouston/EHO400_scripts/Arduino_mega_reference_scripts/README.md

 # Summary of Tests

+## DISCLAIMER!

+ALL THE SCRIPTS ABOVE ARE BASED ON THE EXAMPLE SCRIPTS OF THE CORRESPONDING LIBRARY.

 ## Arduino IDE settings of every tests

 Board:	" Arduino / Genuino Mega or Mega 2560 "

 Processor:	" ATmega2560 (Mega 2560)"

 Port:	" COM8 (Arduino / Genuino Mega or Mega 2560)"

 Programmer:	"ArduinoISP"

 ## 01_blink